deepmodeling/docs/faq/conda.md

 An environment is a directory that contains a specific collection of packages that you have installed.
 Different environments are isolated from each other.
-A base environment is required before setuping up multiple environments.
+A base environment is required before setting up multiple environments.

 First of all, download and execute [conda-forge installer](https://conda-forge.org/download/):